BatslyAdams/w10-iot-tcs34725/README.md

 `The TCS3472 device provides a digital return of red, green, blue (RGB), and clear light sensing values.`

 ## Note: The Big Bad Datasheet
-You should not be intimidated by a datasheet, as a designer you should seek out information that you need.
-Reading these technical documents is a skill, and the more you practice the better you will become.
+You should not be intimidated by a datasheet, as a developer you should seek out information that you need.
+They tend to be dense, but know that although all of the information is relevant to *somebody*, it's likely that you only need a small subset of it.
+Reading these technical documents is a skill, it's sort of fun, and the more you practice the better you will become at it.

 ## Determine the supply voltage
 Page 3 of the datasheet reveals that this is a 3.3V device, this means that we can power and interface this device directly to the Raspberry Pi which is also a 3.3V system.